apache/sdap-nexus/tools/cdms/README.md

 matches[0]['SecondaryData']['SecondaryDataID']
 ```

+Data is returned in one-to-one matches (ex. matches[0] returns one secondary record associated with its primary match)

 ### Function: `assemble_matches_by_primary(filename)`
 Read a CDMS netCDF file and return a list of matches, in which secondary data points are grouped together by their primary data point match.
+This function is intended to return results in a similar fashion as the original `assemble_matches` function, however the number of results and formatting of the data is different.
+Namely, all secondary is associated with its primary match and can be accessed without having to reach across multiple matches.

 #### Parameters
 - `filename` (str): the CDMS netCDF file name.